caocmai/habit-tutorial/README.md

 Make's School tutorial on an iOS app to track daily habits

 ## About
-The purpose of this tutorial is to learn about AutoLayout, Persistance Storage, and Dark Mode
+The purpose of this tutorial is to learn about AutoLayout and Persistance Storage

 ### Features
 * Add Habits - with icons and title